dmurfet/therisingsea/content/post/seminar-ch.md

 +++
 date = "2018-03-19T00:42:06+00:00"
-title = "Logic seminar"
+title = "Seminar"
 menu = "main"

 +++

-This is the webpage for the logic seminar, which is about logic, categories and computation.
+This is the webpage for my seminar, the topic of which varies from semester to semester.
 The seminar is on **Thursdays from 2-3pm** in Room 107 of Peter Hall at the University of Melbourne.
-For announcements you can [subscribe](http://www.tinyletter.com/dmurfet) to the mailing list, follow the seminar [on Twitter](https://twitter.com/chseminar?lang=en), or see all the videos on our [vimeo channel](https://vimeo.com/channels/1356315).
+For announcements you can [subscribe](http://www.tinyletter.com/dmurfet) to the mailing list, follow the seminar [on Twitter](https://twitter.com/chseminar?lang=en), or see all the videos on [Vimeo](https://vimeo.com/channels/1356315) or [YouTube](https://www.youtube.com/channel/UCJTk6uSbSsclXN8v3b27_QQ/videos?flow=list&live_view=500&view=0&sort=dd).
 For previous semesters of the seminar, scroll down!

-Our aim this semester is to understand how to use adjoint functors and topoi to organise mathematical knowledge, following Mac Lane and Moerdijk's book "Sheaves in Geometry and Logic".
+Our aim this semester is to understand **how to use adjoint functors and topoi to organise mathematical knowledge**, following Mac Lane and Moerdijk's book "Sheaves in Geometry and Logic".
 For an explanation of this aim see the [seminar announcement](http://therisingsea.org/notes/seminar-2018-sem1.pdf) and the first lecture below.
 For some additional motivation, see:

   * Caramello's paper "[The unification of mathematics via topos theory](https://arxiv.org/abs/1006.3930)",
   * Cartier's paper "[A mad day's work: from Grothendieck to Connes and Kontsevich](http://www.ams.org/journals/bull/2001-38-04/S0273-0979-01-00913-2/home.html)",